ilkkao/setpixel.js/README.md

 export { start, draw, meta };
 ```

-4. Restart the server if it's running
+3. Restart the server if it's running
-5. Start modifying the file, the server has live reload enabled
+4. Start to modify the `index.js` file, the server has live reload enabled